-The LT8650S-1 is a dual monolithic, constant frequency, peak current mode step-down DC/DC converter.
+The LT8653S is a dual monolithic, constant frequency, peak current mode step-down DC/DC converter.
 An oscillator, with frequency set using a resistor on the RT pin, turns on the internal top power switch at the beginning of each clock cycle.
 Current in the inductor then increases until the top switch current comparator trips and turns off the top power switch.
 The peak inductor current at which the top switch turns off is controlled by the voltage on the VC node.
-The error amplifier servos the VC node by comparing the voltage on the V{FB} pin with an internal 0.8V reference.
-When the load current increases it causes a reduction in the feedback voltage relative to the reference leading the error amplifier to raise the VC voltage until the average inductor current matches the new load current.
+The error amplifier servos the VC node by comparing the voltage on the FB pin with an internal 0.8V reference.
+When the load current increases, it causes a reduction in the feedback voltage relative to the reference. leading the error amplifier to raise the VC voltage until the average inductor current matches the new load current.
 When the top power switch turns off, the synchronous power switch turns on until the next clock cycle begins or inductor current falls to zero when not in forced continuous mode (FCM).
 If overload conditions result in more than the bottom NMOS current limit flowing through the bottom switch, the next clock cycle will be delayed until switch current returns to a safe level.

-The S in LT8650S-1 refers to the second generation Silent Switcher technology.
-This technology allows fast switching edges for high efficiency at high switching frequencies, while simultaneously achieving good EMI performance.
-This includes the integration of ceramic capacitors into the package for V{IN1} and V{IN2} (C1 to C2 in the Block Diagram).
-These caps keep all the fast AC current loops small, which improves EMI performance.
-If either EN/UV pin is low, the corresponding channel is shut down.
-If both EN/UV pins are low, the LT8650S-1 is fully shut down and draws 1.7μ A from the input supply.
-When the EN/UV pins are above 0.74V, corresponding switching regulators will become active.
-3.7μ A is supplied by V{IN1} to common bias circuits for both channels.
+The "S" in LT8653S refers to the second generation Silent Switcher technology.
+This technology allows fast switching edges for high efficiency at high switching frequencies, while simultaneously achieving good EMI/EMC performance.
+This includes the integration of ceramic capacitors into the package for V{IN}, V{CC}, BST1 and BST2 (C1-C4 in the block diagram).
+These caps keep all the fast AC current loops small, which improves EMI/EMC performance.

+If the EN/UV pin is low, both channels are shut down and the LT8653S draws 1.7μ A from the input supply.
+When the EN/UV pin is above 0.74V, both switching regulators will become active.
+6.2μ A is supplied by V{IN} to common bias circuits for both channels.

 Each channel can independently enter Burst Mode operation to optimize efficiency at light load.
-Between bursts, all circuitry associated with controlling the output switch is shut down, reducing the channel's contribution to input supply current.
-In a typical application, 6.2μA will be consumed from input supply when regulating both channels with no load.
-Ground the SYNC pin for Burst Mode operation, float it for forced continuous mode (FCM) or apply a DC voltage from 2.8V to 4V to use FCM with spread spectrum modulation (SSM).
+Between bursts. all circuitry associated with controlling the output switch is shut down, reducing the channel's contribution to input supply current.
+In a typical application, 6.2μA will be consumed from input supply when regulating one channel with no load.
+Ground the SYNC pin for Burst Mode operation, float it for forced continuous mode (FCM) or apply a DC voltage higher than 2.8V to use FCM with spread spectrum modulation (SSM).
 If a clock is applied to the SYNC pin both channels will synchronize to the external clock frequency and operate in FCM.
-While in FCM the oscillator operates continuously and rising SW transitions are aligned to the clock.
+While in FCM, the oscillator operates continuously and rising SW transitions are aligned to the clock.
 During light loads, the inductor current is allowed to go negative to maintain the programmed switching frequency.
 Minimum current limits for both power switches are enforced to prevent large negative inductor current from flowing back to the input.
 SSM dithers the switching frequency from the programmed value set by the RT pin up to 20% higher than the programmed value to spread out the switching energy in the frequency domain.
-The CLKOUT pin has no output in Burst Mode, but outputs a square wave 90 degrees phase shifted from channel 1 when in FCM.
+The CLKOUT pin has no output in Burst Mode operation, but outputs a square wave 90 degrees phase shifted from channel 1 when in FCM.
 If a clock is applied to the SYNC pin, the CLKOUT pin has the same phase and duty cycle as the external clock.